Gagan5278/AnimatedPlaceholderTextField/README.md

 # HOW TO USE
  ** Add 'PlaceholderFieldView' folder in your project.
 'PlaceholderFieldView' contains two files 1.
 PlaceholderTextfieldView.swift and 2.
 CustomTextfiled.swift

+Open your storyboard file and add a UIView and make as a sub class of 'PlaceholderView'

+and reset all your components in storyboard inspector.

+Now done.
+Run your app and you can see output.